Brokers With High Leverage

 Which Trading Broker Gives Maximum Leverage?

-Exinity offers high leverage up to 1:2000.
-Anzo Capital is also one of the brokers which give more leverage, coming in at 1:1000.
+Anzo Capital is one of the brokers which give very high leverage, coming in at 1:1000.